Request More Information

-On a given day, more than 25,000 people will sprain their ankle.
-It can happen when you land the wrong way while you’re playing sports or participating in other physical activities, or even when you step on an uneven surface while walking.
-It can happen to athletes, non-athletes, children, and adults.
+On any given day, more than 25,000 people will sprain their ankle.
+It can happen when you land the wrong way while you’re participating in physical activities, playing sports, or even while stepping on uneven surfaces while walking.
+It can happen to athletes, non-athletes, children and adults.

 Sprains are injuries to ligaments, the “bands” that hold joints together.
 Ankle sprains occur when the foot twists or turns beyond its normal range of movement, causing the ligaments to stretch beyond their normal length.
 If the force is too strong, the ligaments may tear.